 A comprehensive emergency management program requires attention to four (4) key interrelated components: preparedness, response, recovery and mitigation.
 Preparing and avoiding or reducing potential loss of life and property damage - preparedness and mitigation - requires accurate and precise hazard and vulnerability analyses.
 These analyses are the foundation for evacuation and disaster response planning, as well as the development of local mitigation strategies designed to reduce the community's overall risk to disasters.
-This Atlas series provides information to state, county and local emergency management officials and planners for use in hurricane preparedness and coastal management in the Apalachicola Bay area.
+This Atlas series provides information to state, county and local emergency management officials and planners for use in hurricane preparedness and coastal management in the Apalachee Bay Region including.
 It is part of a statewide effort to enhance the ability to respond to a hurricane threat, facilitate the evacuation of vulnerable residents to a point of relative safety and mitigate our vulnerability in the future.
 The Statewide Regional Evacuation Study (SRES) Program provides a consistent, coordinated and improved approach to addressing the state and regional vulnerability to the hurricane threat.

-The specific purpose of this Atlas is to provide maps which depict storm surge flood depths from hurricanes of five different intensities in the Apalachicola Bay area.
-In 2013 the Apalachicola Bay Basin was updated and the Surge Depth Atlas was updated in 2014 by the Apalachee Regional Planning Council based on the most recent data.
-The Study is a cooperative effort of the Florida Division of Emergency Management, the Florida Regional Planning Councils and the county emergency management agencies.
+The specific purpose of this Atlas is to provide maps which depict storm tide heights and the extent of stillwater, storm surge coastal flooding inundation from hurricanes of five different intensities in the Apalachee Bay area.
+In 2013 the Apalachicola Bay Basin was updated and he Storm Tide Atlas was updated in 2014 by the Apalachee Regional Planning Council based on the most recent data.
+The Study is a cooperative effort of the Florida Division of Emergency Management, the Florida Department of Transportation, the Florida Regional Planning Councils and the county emergency management agencies.